majguo/open-liberty-demo/aad-oidc-integration/readme.md

   - Authenticated with users registered in Azure Active Directory
   - Authorized with security groups registered in Azure Active Directory
 - Sign out
-  - Sign out from applicatoin itself only
+  - Sign out from application itself only
   - Sign out from both application & Azure AD (Single-Sign-Out)

 ### References